Sumeetbeginner/TradeX/0Developer/Features.md

     <!-- 10.
 Remove Passcode option in setting -->

-    11. Update Razorpay Key in Premium Box
+    11. Update Razorpay Key in Premium Box (*Use env)

-}
+    12. Before Removing the Passcode if password is not unset ask prev passcode }

 49. News Feature in stock Info